libimobiledevice/libirecovery/README.md

 irecovery
 ```

-This connects to your device and opens a simple shell to interace with the
+This connects to your device and opens a simple shell to interact with the
 device.

 For instance to make your device boot into normal mode again use: